Gavin-Sharma/aws-cli-bookstack-script/README.md

 3. `./infrastructure_script.sh`
 4. you will get a prompt on how to ssh into your ec2 (type yes if you get a pop up from aws)
 5. `sudo ./application_script.sh`

+## Clean Up

+Be aware before running it will clean all your subnets, vpc, ec2, sg, igw, etc `./cleanup_script.sh`